GoogleCloudPlatform/chef-google-compute/README.md

   project/zones/zone/instances/instance

 * `zone` -
   Required.
-A reference to Zone resource
+A reference to the zone where the disk resides.

 * `disk_encryption_key` -
   Encrypts the disk using a customer-supplied encryption key.